Kendall Square at MIT – Site 4, Buildings E37, E38290-292 Main Street, Cambridge, MA

 The Site 4 project incorporates two existing buildings on Main Street.
 E38 will be completely renovated to accommodate ground-floor retail space and the Admissions offices on the second floor.
 Above these, the building’s five upper floors will be transformed into a new Innovation and Entrepreneurship Hub: open, multi-use spaces for student makers and entrepreneurs, researchers, and staff, and a new home for the MIT Innovation Initiative.

-Next door, E39 will be renovated to include ground-floor retail, two floors of academic office space, and a tower providing 454 housing units (2-bedroom, 1-bedroom, and efficiencies) for MIT graduate students.
+Next door, E39 will be renovated to include ground-floor retail and two floors of academic office space, with program space on the third floor for three sustainability groups: the Office of Sustainability (MITOS), the Environmental Solutions Initiative (ESI), and the Abdul Latif Jameel Water & Food Systems Lab (J-WAFS).
+The E39 renovation also includes a tower providing 454 housing units (2-bedroom, 1-bedroom, and efficiencies) for MIT graduate students.
 The housing tower will be anchored by a three-level podium housing a childcare facility, common space for the residents, and an active community and academic space – the Forum – featuring a 200-seat auditorium and movable walls for flexibility in configuration.

 In a variety of ways, Site 4 is designed to serve as a bridge between the MIT campus and the City of Cambridge.
 The entire ground floor of the Forum will feature floor-to-ceiling windows that offer a view of the activity within.
 When not serving to introduce student applicants to the campus, the Forum will be available to other MIT groups and to the broader Cambridge community.
 Along its southern side, Site 4 will border a welcoming open space designed to encourage pedestrian traffic, providing trees, landscaping, and seating as well as space for special and seasonal events.